Jeff-Smith31/Todo_App/README.md

   - EC2 security group allows inbound TCP 80 from 0.0.0.0/0 (and ::/0)
   - docker compose ps shows nginx up and listening on 0.0.0.0:80

+Download the app (ZIP)
+- You can download the entire frontend as a ZIP from the site header (Download App).
+To generate/update this ZIP locally before deploying:
+  - npm run build:frontend-zip
+  - This creates frontend/website/app-download.zip which is linked from the header.

+CloudFront + S3 frontend (optional advanced setup)
+- The infra/frontend/template.yaml now supports proxying the API through CloudFront when you set the parameter BackendAlbDnsName (the DNS name of your backend ALB).
+- When BackendAlbDnsName is set, CloudFront routes /api/* to the backend origin with no caching and forwards Authorization headers, cookies, and query strings.
+- The app reads BACKEND_URL from frontend/website/config.js.
+Leave it empty to use same-origin (recommended with CloudFront /api path), or set to a full https URL to talk to a separate API domain.

+Offline behavior
+- A dedicated offline page (offline.html) is shown when there’s no internet connection.
+It uses the same CSS to preserve the app’s look and feel.
+The service worker precaches required assets and falls back to offline.html on navigations when offline.

 License
 This project is licensed under the MIT License.
 See LICENSE for details.